galaxyproject/admin-training/sessions/19-storage/ex1-objectstore.md

 </object_store>
 ```

-Then restart your Galaxy server with `sudo supervisorctl restart gx:*`.
+Then restart your Galaxy server with `sudo supervisorctl restart galaxy:*`.

 Create new jobs and you'll find that they are created in the folder `/srv/galaxy/newdata`.
 However, older datasets in `/srv/galaxy/data` are still accessible: